Song

 ma-ma-ma-ma, Mama Paquita, Mama Paquita, Mama Paquita says, “I haven’t any money To buy pajamas, and a sombrero, Let’s go to Carnival and dance the night away!” |

-Mango walk 🔊 ‘Mango walk’ is
+Mango walk 🔊 ‘Mango walk’

-big juicy variety.
+quality, a big juicy variety.
 In the late

 1960s I taught in Handsworth, Birmingham where there was a wonderful mix of